armandfardeau/dinghy-ffv4/content/en/docs/meteorology/weather_models.md

 ---
-title: "Modèles méteo"
+title: Modèles méteo
 weight: 9
+display_reading_time: true
+display_share_buttons: true
+navigation:
+  - "/docs/meteorology/weather_report"
+  - "/docs/meteorology"
 ---

-# Modèles méteo

 Meteorological models are tools that allow us to predict the evolution of weather in the future.

 They are based on complex mathematical calculations that take into account current conditions and wind and wave forecasts.